moe-idris/Current-Measurement/README.md

 # Smart-Plug

-mart plug to monitor and control a home appliance such as a lamp, a hairdryer, a fan, and so on.
+Smart plug to monitor and control a home appliance such as a lamp, a hairdryer, a fan, and so on.

 Lab 1 of Control and Automation for Efficient Use of Energy